 Take our free 30 day no spend challenge, and at the end of the month, you can pay off some debt or save some money for something special.
 Free printables to keep you motivated and on track!

 Challenge yourself to avoid spending money for one month and use this money challenge chart to keep track of your progress.
 Decide ahead of time what you will purchase during your no spend month (see tips below).
-These exceptions should be things that you can’t and shouldn’t go without and they can include things such as food and gas.
+These exceptions should be necessities that you can’t and shouldn’t go without and they can include things such as groceries and rent.
 No, a mani-pedi isn’t something you cannot go without :).
 At the end of the month, you might be able to pay off some debt or save some money for a rainy day.

 What is a No Spend Challenge?

 This type of activity is often used when people want to save up for a larger purchase like a vacation or home improvement project.
 By reducing their spending in every possible area, they can put more money into savings.